caseyyee/dom2three/readme.md

         /src - source files
         /data - settings.json for favorites.

-The default gulp task in `/hiro-ui` will output into `build` folder.
+The default gulp task in `/hiro-ui` will output into `/hiro-ui/build` folder.
 This is where the renderer is pointed to extract layout, texture bitmap and texture atlas for use in Hiro.

 ### Rendering and using Hiro templates